schanver/Kartentreppe/README.md

 If the current player doesn't want to combine cards or simply can't, they may alternatively discard a card from their hand.
 The card is then placed on the discard pile.

 Each player may destroy one face-up card once per turn.
 The card is then placed on the discard pile and the face-down card underneath is revealed.
 The player continues their turn.
-This action costs the player 5 points.
+This action costs the player 5 points. \

-## End Game
+**_End Game_** \
 The goal of the game is to get the most points possible.
 The game ends:
 - if there are no more cards left on the stairs, or
 - if the draw stack is empty and no cards were removed from the stairs since the last mix.

+# Contributing
+Feel free to open issues or PRs if you find bugs and/or have suggestionas :) I'm planning on gradually improving the project as I continue learning